vivekjoshy/openskill.py/paper/paper.md

 # Summary

-Online ranking has been a long-standing issue due to many players being stuck with a particular rank, known colloquially as "Elo Hell" [@Elo].
-Another major issue is that most ranking systems are designed for 1v1 games, and do not scale well to multiplayer games.
-If they are designed for that purpose, the algorithms that are available are inefficient.
-This library is designed to  address all of these problems while being faster than and just as accurate as proprietary algorithms.
+In the realm of online gaming, player performance is often measured and compared through a system called online ranking.
+This system assigns a "rank" to players based on their performance and outcomes in games.
+A rank is a distinct level or position within a hierarchy that ostensibly represents a player's skill relative to others.
+One common criticism of this system is the phenomenon known as "Elo Hell", a situation where players find themselves trapped at a certain rank, unable to progress due to perceived flaws in how the ranking is calculated or due to the influence of team dynamics [@Elo].

+In the context of player ranking systems, several well-established models such as Elo and Glicko 2 have set the standard for performance measurement.
+However, a limitation becomes evident when these commonly used systems are considered for games that extend beyond two-player matchups.
+The Elo rating system [@elo_rating_1978], for one, was originally formulated for chess, a head-to-head game, and it struggles to adapt to the complex dynamics of multiplayer scenarios.
+Similarly, Glicko 2 [@Glicko2], while offering improvements in rating accuracy and accounting for player rating volatility, still falls short when tasked with accurately representing the individual contributions within a team-oriented game setting.

+This library represents a concrete implementation of an improved ranking system, specifically engineered to address the distinctive challenges of multiplayer gaming environments.
+It systematically corrects for the deficiencies of traditional ranking systems, providing a robust solution that ensures a fair and dynamic evaluation of each player’s skill level.
+In addition to delivering accuracy on par with implementations of proprietary models like TrueSkill [@herbrich2006trueskill], this system distinguishes itself through its enhanced speed in computing the ranks, facilitating a more responsive and gratifying player experience.

 # Statement of need

 Bayesian inference of skill ratings from game outcomes is a crucial aspect of online video game development and research.
 This is usually challenging because the players' performance changes over time and also varies based on who they are competing against.
 Our project primarily targets game developers and researchers interested in ranking players fairly and accurately.
 Nevertheless, the problem that the software solves is applicable to any context where you have multiple players or entities and you need to track their skills over time while they compete against each other.

 The OpenSkill library furnishes a versatile suite of models and algorithms designed to support a broad spectrum of applications.
 While popular use cases include assisting video game developers and researchers dealing with multi-agent scripting environments like Neural MMO [@suarez2019neural], its practical use extends far beyond this particular domain.
 For instance, it finds substantial utilization in recommendation systems, where it efficiently gauges unique user behaviors and preferences to suggest personalized recommendations.
 The matchmaking mechanisms in ranking of sports players as seen by Opta Analyst [@Rico_2022] and dating apps are another area where OpenSkill proves crucial, ensuring an optimal pairing based on the comparative ranking of user profiles' competencies.

-Derived from the research paper by Weng and Lin [@JMLR:v12:weng11a], OpenSkill offers a pure Python implementation of their models.
-Similar to TrueSkill, this framework is specifically designed for asymmetric multi-faction multiplayer games.
+Derived from the research paper by Weng and Lin [@JMLR:v12:weng11a], OpenSkill offers a pure Python implementation of their Bayesian approximation method for probabilistic models of ranked data.
+OpenSkill attempts to solve the same problems TrueSkill does.
+TrueSkill however employs factor graphs to model the probability distributions of players' skills, updating their ranks through Bayesian inference after each game by evaluating the likelihood of observed outcomes.

-However, OpenSkill boasts several advantages over proprietary models like TrueSkill [@herbrich2006trueskill].
-Notably, it delivers significantly faster rating updates, with performance gains of up to 150%.
-Additionally, OpenSkill features a more permissive license, enabling users to freely modify and distribute the library.
+Similar to TrueSkill this library is specifically designed for asymmetric multi-faction multiplayer games.
+In the games it's intended for, the term "asymmetric" means that teams might have varying numbers of players.
+For example, one team could have three players while another has just one.
+This creates an uneven playing field where the challenge is to balance these differences.
+The term "multi-faction" means that there are several distinct teams or groups within a single game.
+Unlike simple one-on-one contests, these games feature multiple teams, each potentially with a different number of players, all competing in the same match.
+This library aims to assess and balance player skill in such dynamic and complex game environments.

+A concern that users of TrueSkill are plagued with is that it's name is trademarked and the rating system itself is also patented [@Minka_Graepel_Herbrich_2013].
+While there are open-source implementations released under permissive licences, Microsoft legally restricts their usage to non-commercial applications.
+In contrast, OpenSkill is not encumbered by patents, enabling users to freely modify and distribute the library even for commercial use cases.

-OpenSkill includes five distinct models, each with its own unique characteristics and tradeoffs.
+OpenSkill boasts several advantages over implementations of proprietary models like TrueSkill.
+Notably, it delivers faster rating updates, with 3 times the performance of the popular python open source implementation of TrueSkill as seen in @Lee_2018.
+OpenSkill also includes five distinct models, each with its own unique characteristics and tradeoffs.
 Among these models are partial pairing and full pairing approaches.
 Partial pairing models engage only a subset of players who are paired with each other during rating updates.
 This strategy considerably improves computational efficiency while sacrificing a certain level of accuracy.
 On the other hand, full pairing models leverage all available information within the paired data to make precise rating updates at the cost of increased computational requirements.

 # Usage

 To install the library simply `pip install openskill` and import the library.
-An conventional example of usage is given below:
+A conventional example of usage is given below:

 ```python